OIL: 99 Mbd in 2023

 is poised to break 90-Mbd this month and crack the 95

 RACrude is far below the PEAK DEMAND Barrier ($112) as

 the sector to set a new

-just under their 5-yr avg and 5% of global capacity is
+just over their 5-yr avg and 5% of global capacity is

 presently idle, eagerly awaiting new Demand from non-OECD nations.